- Dr Mihaela Mihai

 - Research Interests

-- Critical Social and Political Theory, Arts and politics, Gender, Architecture and political theory, Political emotions, Political memory and historical injustice, Comparative constitutionalism
+- Critical Social and Political Theory, Arts and politics, Architecture and political theory, Political emotions, Political memory and historical injustice, Comparative constitutionalism, gender, Theories of democracy

 Guidance and Feedback Hours